 While opting out and electronically transferring information are the two necessary components of AVR, states’ policies still vary along the following dimensions (the chart on the next page describes each state’s policy):

-- Covered agencies: Seven states plus DC are implementing AVR at DMV offices alone, seven are implementing it at DMV offices plus other social service agencies, and Alaska implemented AVR through its Permanent Fund Dividend application.
+- Covered agencies: Nine states plus DC are implementing AVR at DMV offices alone, seven are implementing it at DMV offices plus other social service agencies, and Alaska implemented AVR through its Permanent Fund Dividend application.